James Tully (philosopher): Biography

 After completing his PhD at Cambridge University and his undergraduate degree at the University of British Columbia, he taught in the departments of Philosophy and Political Science at McGill University 1977–1996.
 He was Professor and Chair of the Department of Political Science at the University of Victoria 1996–2001.
 In 2001–2003 he was the inaugural Henry N.R.
 Jackman Distinguished Professor in Philosophical Studies at the University of Toronto in the departments of Philosophy and Political Science, and in the Faculty of Law.
 Tully claims to have enjoyed his time at the University of Toronto, but preferred the open atmosphere and climate in British Columbia.
 He eventually returned to the University of Victoria in 2003, where he is now the Distinguished Professor of Political Science, Law, Indigenous Governance and Philosophy.
-Tully was influential in shaping the University of Victoria's Political Science department, which is renowned for its strong political theory program.

 Political philosophy

 Renewing and transforming public philosophy

 Tully's approach to the study and teaching of politics is a form of historical and critical reflection on problems of political practice in the present.
 It is an attempt to renew and transform the tradition of public philosophy so it can effectively address the pressing political problems of our age in a genuinely democratic way.
 It does this by means of a dual dialogue of reciprocal and mutual learning among equals: between academics in different disciplines addressing the same problems (multidisciplinary); and between academics and citizens addressing the problems and struggles on the ground by their own ways of knowing and doing (democratic).
 The aim is to throw critical light on contemporary political problems by means of studies that free us to some extent from hegemonic ways of thinking and acting politically, enabling us to test their limits and to see and consider the concrete possibilities of thinking and acting differently.